 When I started this blog, I intended to discuss a wide variety of topics.
 And then, I found all my attention devoted to the war in my homeland, Syria.
 Much of my family has lived in our village, outside of Homs, throughout the war.
 Thankfully, the war is all but over, and the majority of the Syrian people are safe again.
-I will, no doubt, continue to express my political opinions now and again (and again and again), but I am happy to say that I can now turn my attention to a wide variety of topics, as I’d originally intended.
+I will, no doubt, continue to express my political opinions now and again (and again and again), but I am happy to say that I can turn my attention to a wide variety of topics, as I’d originally intended.

 As you can see, my interests are myriad, and it’s with great pleasure that I kick off a new phase in my writing with my latest travels, and a new series I’m kicking off soon: Women I Admire.